 The United School embodies a balance between academic, artistic, community and social skills development in an environment where nature is an integral part of student life.

 Our optimal learning environment is built on evidence-based programs and therapies for students with Autism Spectrum Disorder, utilizing applied behavior analysis (ABA) methodologies, and providing individualized academic, elective and enrichment opportunities.
+Our Director of Behavior Analytic Services, Elaine Helton, oversees this essential component of our programming while supervising our staff of BCBAs.

 “There needs to be a lot more emphasis on what a child can do instead of what they cannot do.” - Dr. Temple Grandin